 b.
 The Mesolithic Or The Middle Stone Age

 The Mesolithic period started towards the end of the ice age i.e 9600 BCE and the Mesolithic period ended at the start of agriculture.
 As agriculture started at different times in different parts of the world, therefore the exact date of the end of the Mesolithic age can’t be specified.
 Agriculture first started in Southeast Europe in 7000 BCE, so the end of the Mesolithic period began after 7000 BCE.
 Some new tools along with the Paleolithic tools were used in the Mesolithic tools.
 The new tools used in the Mesolithic period contained the following tools:

 It was a carpentry tool used for making certain objects like boats, fishing platforms, and houses.
 It was made by re-sharpening a crosswise flake using teeth.
 This tool was in use almost 8000 years ago.

 A variety of scrapers like end scrapers, side scrapers, and combined scrapers were used during the Mesolithic era.
 These scrapers turned raw hides into tents, clothing, and other utilities.
 They varied in size and weight.
-The were small and delicate scrapers for small and delicate work, and large and heavy scrapers for big and rough work.
+They were small and delicate scrapers for small and delicate work and large and heavy scrapers for big and rough work.

 Multipurpose Flake Tools

-During the Mesolithic age, people started using multipurpose tools,.
-For example a flake could be a tool whose one side could be used as a knife, second side could be used as hammerstone, and the third side could be used as a scraper.
+During the Mesolithic age, people started using multipurpose tools.
+For example, a flake could be a tool whose one side could be used as a knife, the second side could be used as a hammerstone, and the third side could be used as a scraper.